pawelNu/frontend-project-manager/docs/config/project_code_format_config.md

 Now with each commit project code will be automatically formatted.

-To manually format project: `pnpm format`.
+To manually format project: `yarn format`.

 Add file `.prettierrc.json` in main directory.